h4rvey-g/Note-Blog/content/USMLE/Renal/Renal physiology.md

 	- Composed of tall cuboidal cells located at the distal end of the thick ascending loop of Henle
 	- <span style="background:rgba(240, 200, 0, 0.2)">Monitors the NaCl concentration</span> within the lumen of the DCT
 		- Hypoosmolar urine  triggers the release of renin → vasoconstriction of the efferent arteriole → increase in GFR
-		- Hyperosmolar urine  triggers the release of adenosine → vasoconstriction of the afferent arteriole → decrease in GFR
+		- Hyperosmolar urine  triggers the release of [[Antiarrhythmic drugs|adenosine]] → vasoconstriction of the afferent arteriole → decrease in GFR
 - Extraglomerular mesangial cells
 	- Play a role in <span style="background:rgba(240, 200, 0, 0.2)">autoregulation of blood flow</span> to the kidney (exact functioning is not entirely understood)
 	- <span style="background:rgba(240, 200, 0, 0.2)">Form a network of cells, connecting the sensory cells of the macula densa with juxtaglomerular effector cells</span>